Bible Contradictions and False Prophecies

 Nazirites.
 In fact, Paul even took a Nazirite vow when he returned to the

-Jerusalem temple.
-As long as the vow was in effect, he would not have drunk wine
+Jerusalem temple from his missionary work abroad.
+As part of the vow he would not have drunk wine

 or cut his hair.

-But there is a clear contradiction, with most of the Bible teaching that men
+Once again there is a clear contradiction, with the rest of the Bible teaching that men

 A third example of one prophet refuting another prophet is